webrecorder/pywb/docs/manual/usage.rst

 * Dynamic multi-collection configuration system with no-restart updates.

-* New recording capability to create new web archives from the live web or other archives.
+* New :ref:`recording-mode` capability to create new web archives from the live web or from other archives.

-* Componentized architecture with standalone Warcserver, Recorder and Rewriter components.
+* Componentized architecture with standalone :ref:`warcserver`, :ref:`recorder` and :ref:`rewriter` components.

-* Support for advanced "memento aggregation" and fallback chains for querying multiple remote and local archival sources.
+* Support for :ref:`memento-api` aggregration and fallback chains for querying multiple remote and local archival sources.

-* HTTP/S Proxy Mode with customizable Certificate Authority for proxy mode recording and replay.
+* :ref:`https-proxy` with customizable certificate authority for proxy mode recording and replay.

 * Flexible rewriting system with pluggable rewriters for different content-types.

 * Significantly improved client-side rewriting to handle most modern web sites.

+* Improved 'calendar' query UI, groping results by year and month, and updated replay banner.

 Getting Started